Key concepts

 The current list of products (as of February 2025) that can be used via the API are:

+| HTBVALUATIONREWRITE | Represents a Desktop valuation performed on a HTB Valuation.
 Contact TMP if you feel that this is required.
-It is only available under specific circumstances and the costs are different.
+It is only available under specific circumstances and the costs are different. |

+| RICSL3BUILDINGSURVEY | Represents a valuation added to a L3 survey.
 It is not normally part of a L3 survey but can be added if required.
 Contact TMP to add this.
-There will normally be an additional fee.
+There will normally be an additional fee. |

-The latest list attributes can be retrieved via the Data Service.
+Latest attributes can be retrieved via the Data Service.

 Property value tiers